garethjmsaunders/digital-code-style-guide/xml.md

 * To avoid errors, you should specify the encoding used, or save your XML files as UTF-8; UTF-8 is the default character encoding for XML documents.

 ## 4. Character encoding

-The character encoding used SHOULD be UTF-8.
-Exceptions should require extremely compelling circumstances.
-[Rationale: UTF-8 is universal and in common use.]
+The character encoding used should be UTF-8 as this is a universal and common standard.

+You will need to provide a very good argument for using a character encoding that is not UTF-8.

 ## 5. Schemas

-"Document formats SHOULD be expressed using a schema language.
+"Document formats should be expressed using a schema language.
 [Rationale: Clarity and machine-checkability.]

-The schema language SHOULD be RELAX NG compact syntax.
-Embedded Schematron rules MAY be added to the schema for additional fine control.
-[Rationale: RELAX NG is the most flexible schema language, with very few arbitrary restrictions on designs.
-The compact syntax is quite easy to read and learn, and can be converted one-to-one to and from the XML syntax when necessary.
-Schematron handles arbitrary cross-element and cross-attribute constraints nicely.]
+The schema language should be [RELAX NG](http://www.relaxng.org/) compact syntax.
+This is offers a very flexible schema langauge with fewer restrictions on design.

-Schemas SHOULD use the "Salami Slice" style (one rule per element).
-Schemas MAY use the "Russian Doll" style (schema resembles document) if they are short and simple.
-The "Venetian Blind" style (one rule per element type) is unsuited to RELAX NG and SHOULD NOT be used.
+Schemas should use the "salami slice" style, that is: one rule per element.

+Schemas may use the "Russian doll" style (schema resembles document) if they are short and simple.

-Regular expressions SHOULD be provided to assist in validating complex values.
+Regular expressions should be provided to assist in validating complex values.

-DTDs and/or W3C XML Schemas MAY be provided for compatibility with existing products, tools, or users.
-[Rationale: We can't change the world all at once.]"
+DTDs and/or W3C XML Schemas may be provided for compatibility with existing products, tools, or users.

 ## 6. Namespaces

-Namespaces SHOULD be declared in the root element of a document wherever possible.
+Namespaces should be declared in the root element of a document wherever possible.
 [Rationale: Clarity and consistency.]

 Well-known prefixes such as html: (for XHTML), dc: (for Dublin Core metadata), and xs: (for XML Schema) should be used for standard namespaces.
 [Rationale: Human readability.]